dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 is what it takes to truly determine anything about social physics, though most representations map sparsely to the range of possibilities.
 Memes are like monoidal, higher types of datums.
-All possible structure types for information can be combinatorially enumerated with basic using category theory.
+All possible prototypical structures for information can be combinatorially enumerated using category theory.

 #### Tetration on the Complex Plane